Skip to content

 The bare-bottom elements of children’s rhyme:

-• Each sentence needs to be relevant to the story and move the story forward.
+• Each word and sentence need to be relevant to the story and move the story forward.

 • There needs to be a pattern throughout the story.

-• It should be written without forcing words or using unnatural sounding sentences or unnatural meanings.
+• It should be written without forcing words or using unnatural sounding sentences or meanings.

 Summing it Up